 To temporarily silence the bucklespring's sound, press ScrollLock twice.
 You can silence it when entering secrets.

-Now go on and annoy the hell out of your co-workers with your keyboard sound.
+Now go on and annoy your co-workers with your keyboard sound.
 To be honest, it is not that annoying in my opinion!
 I quite like this sound.
 I think I will keep using it for a while.
-Give it a try and let us know your thoughts on this program in the comment section below.

 Feature image credit - Wikipedia.